nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![DeleteDeadlineCommandSequenceDiagram.png](diagrams%2FDeadline%2FDeleteDeadlineCommandSequenceDiagram.png)

 **Explanation**
-1. DeleteDeadlineCommand calls deleteDeadline(indexToRemove, deadline, deadlineStorage) of Storage class.
+1. DeleteDeadlineCommand calls deleteDeadline(indexToRemove, deadline, deadlineStorage) of DeadlineStorage class.
 2. It then removes the deadline respective to the index via .remove(index) function.
 3. The list is saved in the deadlines txt file by overwriting it via writeDeadlinesToFile(deadline) function.
 4. deleteDeadline function then returns true and DeleteDeadlineCommand calls UI class to print the successful deletion